ArubAlmuhanna/ArubAlmuhanna/README.md

 __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
 **On this page I keep my data science projects and other related docucmets** __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __ __
-💬 I like to talk about data wrangling and stastical models.

 📫 If you have any question feel free to email me at arubalmuhanna@gmail.com

 <!--